Active Substance: panitumumab

 How is Vectibix used?

 Treatment with Vectibix should be supervised by a doctor who has experience in the use of anticancer therapy.
-It should only be started after the presence of wild-type KRAS has been confirmed by an experienced laboratory using a validated test method.
+It should only be started after the presence of wild-type RAS (KRAS and NRAS genes) has been confirmed by an experienced laboratory using a validated test method.

 The recommended dose of Vectibix is 6 mg per kilogram body weight given once every two weeks as an infusion.
 The recommended infusion time is around 60 minutes, but larger doses may need 90 minutes.
 The dose may need to be modified if severe skin reactions occur.